 State

-This function module has 7 states.
-User application can acquire SEU Mitigation module status by DRXPD_GET_MONSTS function (GET_SEU_STATUS_ID).
-If stage2 bit file is configured, this module starts working at “Initialization” state.
-If it operates normally, its state moves to “Observation” state.
+This function module has seven states.
+Your application can acquire SEU Mitigation module status by DRXPD_GET_MONSTS command (GET_SEU_STATUS_ID).
+When stage2 bit file is configured, this module starts working at “Initialization” state.
+If it operates normally, state transits to “Observation” state.
 In this state, module keeps scanning configuration memory.
-If it detects soft-error, its state moves to “Correction” state.
-If detected error is correctable, this module corrects error and backs to “Observation” state.
-If detected error is uncorrectable, it moves its state to “Idle” state.
-In “Idle” state, this module doesn’t scan configuration memory.
+If it detects soft-error, its state transits to “Correction” state.
+If the detected error is correctable, this module corrects the error and returns to “Observation” state.
+If the detected error is uncorrectable, the state transit to “Idle” state.
+In “Idle” state, this module doesn’t scan configuration memory data.
 If FPGA has uncorrectable error, any FPGA functions aren’t guaranteed.
 This module has another state, “Diagnostic Scan” state, for scanning configuration memory.
 Diagnostic Scan state scans whole configuration memory one times and counts soft-error.
-User application can change its state by DRXPD_SET_CONTROL function (SET_SEU_STATUS_ID).
-About more description of each state, please refer bellow sections (Initialization, Observation, Correction, Idle, Error Injection, Diagnostic Scan, Error).
+Your application can change its state by DRXPD_SET_CONTROL command (SET_SEU_STATUS_ID).
+About more description of each state, please refer to the following sections (Initialization, Observation, Correction, Idle, Error Injection, Diagnostic Scan, Error).

 Bellow figure is state transition diagram.